turingschool/backend-curriculum-site/module1/slides/design_principles.md

 # Paired Practice

-* Create a diagram for the Sorting Cards project
+* Create a diagram for the Battleship project

 ---